1868 United States presidential election: Results

 Of the 1,708 counties making returns, Grant won 991 (58.02%) and Seymour 713 (41.74%).
 Four counties (0.23%) split evenly between Grant and Seymour.
 Hence the Democrats, even with all the burdens of the war, still carried only 278 fewer counties than the Republicans.
 That cemented a solid party comeback at the grassroots level that had begun in local elections in 1867.
+7% of counties in northern states voted for a different party from the 1864 election.

 The 1868 election is the only election since the Civil War in which the two major party candidates won over 99.9% of the vote.
 Out of a total of over 5.7 million votes, just 46 ballots were cast for anyone other than Grant and Seymour.

 That was the last election in which the Republicans won Tennessee until 1920, the last in which the Democrats won Oregon until 1912, and the last in which the Republicans won Missouri until 1904.

 That Grant lost New York to Seymour by 10,000 votes was a source of shame and anger to Republicans.
 Seymour's victory in New York was made the subject of a federal investigation.
 On November 4, Horace Greeley spoke at the Union League Club.
 The ULC promptly petitioned Congress to look into the state vote.
-The petition was presented to the House of Representatives on December 14 and accepted by a vote of 134-35 (52 abstained).
+The petition was presented to the House of Representatives on December 14 and accepted by a vote of 134–35 (52 abstained).
 Speaker of the House Schuyler Colfax, the Republican candidate for vice president, appointed a committee of seven: five Republicans and two Democrats.
 The committee was most likely created because the Republicans could not lose New York without a protest.
 It reported to the House of Representatives on February 23, 1869.
 The committee decided to take no action, and Seymour retained New York's 33 electoral votes.
 He was willing to return to the subject as long as he lived.

 According to Seymour's biographer, Stewart Mitchell, the Republican Party claimed credit for saving the Union and was bound, bent, and determined to continue to rule it.
-The margin of Grant's popular majority resulted largely from winning a high percentage of the half-million newly enfranchised men or color.
+The margin of Grant's popular majority resulted largely from winning a high percentage of the half-million newly enfranchised men of color.
 This strategy contrasted strongly with later years, when Republicans could not stop black disfranchisement in the former Confederate states, since they had many new and secure votes in new states in the Western United States.